 Despite the economic debacle during the martial law years, PSLB maintained consistent growth in resources and total deposits.
 In 1980, it was adjudged the First runner-up as Best Savings and Loan Association in the country by the Philippine League of Savings and Loan Associations, with the Central Bank acting as the judge of the contests.

 In 1983, PSLB was accredited as a participating or originating bank by the National Home Mortgage Finance Corporation to grant PAG-IBIG housing loans, the only accredited bank in Pangasinan.
 It was given a continuous automatic revolving line of P 1.5 Million.
 Since then, PSLB has released about 150 housing loans amounting to about P 15 Million.
 On December 22, 1984, the NHMFC granted PSLB a P 7.4 Million new credit line, one of the only 38 banks given accreditation.

-The present total capital accounts of PSLB is P 44 Million, or P 20 Million short of the required capital.
-Knowing their limited capability, the present stockholders decided to downgrade the Bank’s category to rural bank.
+The present total capital accounts of PSLB are P 44 Million, or P 20 Million short of the required capital.
+Knowing their limited capability, the present stockholders decided to downgrade the Bank’s category to the rural bank.
 The group had also in mind the greater privileges now being enjoyed by rural banks like lower reserve requirements and easier branching requirements.
-The Bank will then be able to open branches in Rosario, La Union where it owns a prime lot and in other towns of Pangasinan, and will be eligible also to offer current accounts to its clients.
-The new name of the Bank as approved by the BSP last January 2001 and by the SEC in August 27, 2001 is now PANGASINAN BANK (A RURAL BANK), INC..
+The Bank will then be able to open branches in Rosario, La Union where it owns a prime lot, and in other towns of Pangasinan, and will be eligible also to offer current accounts to its clients.
+The new name of the Bank as approved by the BSP last January 2001 and by the SEC on August 27, 2001, is now PANGASINAN BANK (A RURAL BANK), INC.